 The Valentine’s celebration is now in summer.
 It may be celebrated any day; or any days; or every day.
 (No procrastinating until the equinox).

 In her books, The 50 Mile Bouquet (2012) and Slow Flowers (2013), Debra Prinzing encourages the local production and consumption of cut flowers.
-Floral decor from local sources in winter is achieved through the use of branches, berries, and the like — and blooms from forced bulbs or local greenhouses.
+Floral decor from local sources in winter is sourced outside from branches, berries, and the like — and inside forced bulbs or local greenhouses.
 This is a fine approach for the local economy, and particularly for the climates of California and the Pacific Northwest (the geographies in Debra’s book).
-But the idea of browsing around outside for twigs in an Iowa February is rather daunting; and sometimes impossible (think blizzard).
+But the idea of browsing around outside for twigs and such is rather daunting in less temperate areas — and sometimes impossible (think blizzard).
 And a summer celebration with flowers need not incur the carbon footprint of greenhouses.

 Florists and other purveyors of flowers in the ides of February need not fear.
 Would it not be a blessing to diminish the mad rush of February 14th, and substitute a more leisurely stroll through increased sales for a whole summer?
 Good riddance to a single-day deadline for a highly perishable, out-of-season luxury item.